How to Use the Command 'jwt' (with Examples)

 Explanation:

-: Specifies the secret key to be used for encryption.-P key=value
+: Specifies the secret used in the HMAC process for creating a signature.-P key=value

 Example Output: